Flying Leatherneck Aviation Museum

-The Flying Leatherneck Aviation Museum is a United States Marine Corps aviation museum currently located at Marine Corps Air Station Miramar, San Diego, California.
+The Flying Leatherneck Aviation Museum is a United States Marine Corps aviation museum currently located at the Orange County Great Park in Irvine, California.
 The museum contains exhibits and artifacts relating to the history and legacy of United States Marine Corps Aviation.
 The outdoor exhibits include 31 historical aircraft, multiple military vehicles and equipment.
 Indoor exhibits feature photographs, artifacts and artwork from the early days of aviation to the present.

 History

 The El Toro Historical Center and Command Museum opened to the public in June 1991 in a squadron aviation building at Marine Corps Air Station El Toro.
 By 1998, the name of the museum had changed to the Jay W. Hubbard Command Museum.

 Move to Miramar

 When MCAS El Toro closed in 1999, the museum again changed its name to the Flying Leatherneck Aviation Museum and moved to Naval Air Station Miramar.
 The museum's 41 aircraft were loaded onto trailers and towed down highways to the museum's new location, where it reopened on 25 May 2000.
 There it had a 27,000 sqft restoration hangar.
 In 2002, the museum announced plans to construct a 30,000 sqft building to display its collection.
 At the same time, however, increased security on the base after the September 11th attacks made it more difficult for civilians to visit.

 Separately, plans for a museum at El Toro began in 2008.

+The Flying Leatherneck Historical Foundation was formed to support the museum's efforts and to provide interpretive programs to educate the public on the history and legacy of Marine Corps aviation.
+These include tours for school field trips, STEM education, the Marine Spouse Award, and annual student essay and art contests.